Compiiiii/RateYourProf-Backend/README.md

 # How to use

-To use, you need to change the name of config.js.example to config.js and replace username and password with valid credentials
+To use, you need to change the name of .env.example to .env and replace username, password and the JWT-Secret with valid values.
 You might also need to change the dbURI String in server.js to connect to your own Database

 ---